 Keep in mind that when you’re trying on a winter coat, it is best to try it on with a thick sweater, hoodie or jacket underneath.
 If the hug test feels perfect in just a t-shirt, throw on another layer and give it a go again.
 When it’s really cold in the middle of the winter, no matter how much insulation a winter coat has, you’ll almost always have to add an extra layer at some point so keep that in mind while you’re trying on winter coats.

 The Arms Stretched Out Front Test

-This particular test is to check that the length of the sleeves is okay.
+This particular test is to check that the length of the sleeves is okay when looking for the right winter coat fit.
 If you reach out front and your wrist becomes exposed, it is possible that the sleeves are too short and will leave your wrists vulnerable to the cold.
 If you are a driver, you can also do the steering wheel test which is similar.
 Reach your arms out front as if you were holding the steering wheel and mimic the motion of driving a car.
 If the sleeves on your winter coat are too short, you’re more likely to catch a chill or get snow up to your sleeve.
 Pick a coat with a comfortable sleeve length and you won’t have to shop for long gloves to make-up for the sleeve gap.

 The Reach For the Sky Test